lance-gg/lance/README.md

-**Incheon is a general purpose low latency game server based on Node.JS and Socket.IO**
+***Incheon is a general purpose low latency game server based on Node.JS and Socket.IO***

 Still in early development.
 Check back with me soon :P

+**Features:**

+* Somewhat opinionated, letting you quickly develop your game without much hassle

+* Server to client communication:
+    * Communication is all binary
+    * A game engine can opt-in to which object properties are transported

 Things to do: